athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 ### Tech has huge unrealized upside

-* Tech is eating every industry, and we're still in the early stages of market penetration [7].
+* Tech is eating every industry, and we're still in the early stages of market penetration.
+(The canonical example here is US e-commerce: despite all the success of Amazon, Shopify et al, it's still [less than 20%](https://fred.stlouisfed.org/series/ECOMPCTSA) of retail sales.
+That's only going to go up.
+And there's a whole world out there beyond the USA.)
 There's a lot of value remaining to be created and captured as this transition continues.

 * There's an abundance of capital looking for profitable opportunites (especially given close-to-zero interest rates), and much of it will be allocated to tech as it eats up more of the world.